Edragon/edragon.github.io/FAQ-dat/discount-dat/discount-dat.md

 Please add the matching quantity into your cart, and the price will be automatically updated.

-If it is already in your cart, pleas refresh the cart or delete and re-add it.
+If it is already in your cart, please refresh the cart or delete and re-add it.

 ## Custom duty